HVAC Maintenance Contracts — Money Down the Drain?

 When you have HVAC maintenance contract options, ensure that the one you go with meets your needs.
 Consider the scope of services you will receive, within which timespan, and how the payment schedule works.

-Timeframe.
-Your HVAC maintenance contract should include strict conditions on your technicians’ response time after you have made a call for service.
+Timeframe: Your HVAC maintenance contract should include strict conditions for the technicians’ response time after you have made a service request.

-Services.
-The only way to ensure your HVAC maintenance contract will hold up in a dispute is if your agreement contains all services your technician must provide.
+Services: The only way to ensure your HVAC maintenance contract holds up in a dispute is if it contains all services the technician must provide.

 If you have a full-service agreement with an HVAC maintenance provider, they should be responsible for covering a variety of services, including, but not limited to: